+There’s nothing worse than missing out on a wild night with your friends because you’re afraid that your muscles will fall off if you have a drink.
 We all want to get in shape.
 We all also want to have fun on the weekends.
-Everyone dreams of that picture where they’re topless at the beach with a six pack of abs and beers.
+Everyone dreams of that picture where they’re looking good while topless at the beach with a drink in hand.

-I want to talk about getting in shape without freaking out about having some fun when you go for a few drinks with your friends.
+I want to talk about getting in shape without freaking out about having some fun.
 This is the ultimate guide to drinking and fitness that I had to write.

 “Alcohol may be man’s worst enemy, but the bible says love your enemy.” — Frank Sinatra